EOEPCA/datacube-access/best_practices/stac_best_practices.md

-# EOEPCA Datacube Access Best Practices for STAC
+# STAC Best Practices (for Datacube Access in EOEPCA)

 This best practice defines how to load data from various source into a datacube (e.g. xarray [Python], stars [R], rasdaman, etc.) for processing purposes and how to store it after processing.
 It recommends how to create STAC metadata to make loading data of various types into a datacube easy and predictable.
 All processed results should also conform to the given best practice.